Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Our Findings and Proposed Techniques

 \subsection{Finding 2: Joint-EB Tickets Exist}

-In this subsection, we first develop a co-sparsification framework to prune the GCN graphs and networks, and then show in an set of extensive experiments (more are in the supplement) that joint-EB tickets exist across various models and datasets, and then propose a simple detector to detect the emergence of joint-EB tickets during co-sparsification of the GCN graphs and networks.
+In this subsection, we first develop a co-sparsification framework to prune the GCN graphs and networks, and then show in a set of extensive experiments that joint-EB tickets exist across various models and datasets, and then propose a simple detector to detect the emergence of joint-EB tickets during co-sparsification of the GCN graphs and networks.

 \textbf{Co-sparsification of the GCN Graph and Network.} To explore the possibility of drawing joint-EB tickects between GCN graphs and networks, we first develop a co-sparsification framework, as described in Fig. \ref{fig:overview} (c) and Algorithm \ref{alg:joint_EB_detection}.
 Specifically, we iteratively update the GCN weights and graph adjacency matrices based on their corresponding loss functions formulated in Eq. (\ref{eq:gcn_loss}) and Eq. (\ref{eq:graph_loss}), respectively; after training for a certain epochs (e.g., 100 epochs), we then simultaneously prune the trained GCN graphs and networks using a magnitude-based pruning method \cite{han2015deep,frankle2018the}, and finally retrain the resulting pruned GCNs on the pruned graphs.
-Fig. \ref{fig:Co-optimization} shows the achieved accuracy-FLOPS trade-offs of our co-sparsification framework when evaluated GCNs \cite{kipf2017semi} on Cora and CiteSeer graph datasets.
-We can see that co-sparsification can achieve up to 90\% sparsity in GCN weights while maintaining a comparable accuracy as that of the unpruned GCN graphs and networks.
+Fig. \ref{fig:Co-optimization} shows the accuracy-FLOPS trade-offs of our co-sparsification framework when evaluating GCNs \cite{kipf2017semi} on Cora and CiteSeer graph datasets.
+We can see that co-sparsification can achieve up to 90\% sparsity in GCN weights while maintaining a comparable accuracy over the unpruned GCN graphs/networks.

 \textbf{Existence of Joint-EB Tickets.} The existence of GEB tickets in GCN graphs and EB tickets in DNNs motivate our curiosity on the existence of joint-EB tickets between GCN graphs and networks.
 Fig. \ref{fig:joint_EB_tickets} (a) visualizes the retraining accuracies of the GCN subnetworks on subgraphs with both being drawn from different early epochs, which consistently indicates the existence of joint-EB tickets under an extensive set of experiments with different graph datasets, graph pruning ratios, and weight pruning ratios $\{G, p_g, p_w\}$.
 Furthermore, we can see that the joint-EB tickets emerge at the very early training stages (as early as $10$ epochs w.r.t. a total of 100 epochs), i.e., their retraining accuracy is comparable or even better than that of training the corresponding unpruned GCN graphs and networks or training the pruned graphs and unpruned GCN networks \cite{li2020sgcn}.